nikhildhage/proj1/README.md

-This a php application for backend 1 inf 653 Course
+This is a php application called proj1 for project 1 of Backend Web Development1 inf 653 Course